mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "So the Holragi can talk to each other through trees?
 You realize how ridiculous that sounds?"

 "This is why you must listen," said Casra.
+Linyu lifted the wooden instrument to his ear, and at first he heard nothing.

+"Silent, right?" thi said.
+"Listen closer."

-Linyu lifted the wooden instrument to his ear, hanging it carefully over his head, and instantly, he heard the fanit sound of noise.
-But behind it a pulsing, rhythmic pattern began to emerge, and the sound of a voice encoded within it.
+He focused his mind and listened closer to the faint static that entered his ear and a pulsing, rhythmic pattern began to emerge.
+It had the sound of a man's voice within it, in a tone like nothing he had ever heard before.

-"It's a voice" he exclaimed.
+"A voice" he exclaimed.
 His mind had turned in an instant.
 "But the words.
 They're unintelligible."

-"Those signals are coming from a place far, far away.
-But if the speaker is near..."
+"Those signals are new, coming from a place far, far away," thi explained.
+"Normally we couldn't hear them on account of the trees making all sorts of noise.
+But they've gone silent as of late."

-Thi turned toward the coil with a piece of metal in hae hand and spoke into it, "they can be heard as though they were standing right next to you," and like a ghost in his own mind, hae voice pierced the noise and entered his head in its muffled timbre.
+Thi turned toward the coil with a piece of metal in hae hand and spoke into it, "But if the speaker is near, they can be heard as though they were standing right next to you," and like a ghost in his own mind, hae voice pierced the noise and entered his head in its muffled timbre.
 The sound echoed and reverberated off of some unseen pattern of walls in the ether.

 Kipnu was confused.
 "How?"
 He asked, "I don't understand."

-"I was confused too, at first, but it works," said Casra.
+"I was confused too, at first," said Casra.
 "Imagine that we live on different sides of an unsurmountable wall.
 We can't see or hear each other, but I know you exist, and you know I exist.
 We could talk by throwing rocks with messages carved in them, or we could carve a hole in the wall and speak through that.
-But what might be easier is if you put your ear to the wall while I knocked on it from the other side.
-If something could knock quickly enough it would sound like a person's voice.
+But what if, instead, you put your ear to the wall while I knocked on it from the other side.
+And now imagine that I had a machine - something that knocks so quickly that it sounds like a person's voice.
 Now imagine you wanted to tell a hundred people something.
-Would you rather throw a hundred rocks, or tell them all to listen to the wall?"
+Would you rather throw a hundred rocks, or tell them to listen to the wall?"

-"So... the tree wood... knocks on what exactly?"
+"So... those coils... they're the machines you were talking about?"

+"The trees are the machinery.
+The coils and the metal beads merely carry our voices."

+"And the wall is...?"

 "All of the universe.
 The darkness, the light; the soil beneath us, and the sky above us.
 This invisible wall permeates everything.
 If someone knocks, you need only put your ear to it.
 The wind speaks, as we say."

 "Ahh I see," he said, not quite understanding.
-"I admit I'm impressed by this technology, but why did you want to show me this?"
+"I'm impressed, honestly I am, but why did you want to show me this?"

 "When I was a councilmaman here, and people made the decision to leave the tribe and return to their lives on the mainland, I would give them a listener and every night I gave them an update on life in Ulukoma.
 For me, it was a way to let them know that they would always have a home under Ulu."

 Thi took his hand and spoke to him earnestly.

 "There are many dangers in this place, Kipnu.
 And we may get separated at some point.
-This listener and the speaking trees will be your lifeline to us in case you or I need help."
+Linyu and I made a home from this hole in the ground long ago, and this listener is how we kept track of each other and warned each other of danger.
+It was our lifeline to each other, and now we are inviting you to join us."

 Kipnu was feeling tense at her words.
 He looked at Linyu for some sign that things were not as dangerous as hae mother was saying, but thi also had a serious look.

-"Look, I know to stay away from guardians and I can handle myself in a fight."
+"Look, I know to stay away from guardians.
+I can handle myself in a fight.
+I don't mean to disappoint you but I'm planning to leave as soon as I can."

-"Setre found you only paces away from the treeline, and subdued you without one."
+"Linyu told me about what happened in the forest.
+Setre captured you only paces away from the treeline?"

 He flushed with frustration, "I was thoroughly into those woods."

 Linyu smirked, knowing exactly how many paces he had gone.

-"It's just a precaution," said Casra.
-"May I?"
+"Maybe you're on your way out.
+Maybe you'll be gone by the end of the day," said Casra.
+"Either way, take this with you.
+Maybe you'll hear us and remember us when you're back at home."

+He fumbled for some response, then acknowledged that he had been rash to dismiss hae offer.

+Sensing his turnaround, thi held up the device and asked, "May I?"

+"Sure," he said, bending his ear toward hae to fasten it.
+The metal of the coil was cold to his ear, but it quickly turned warm with the heat of his head.

 Thi took his empty bowl and placed it in a basin, pushing hard on an adjacent lever to produce water.
 He wondered where that water came from, but his mind could no longer bear a word of new knowledge.
 A sleepy look appeard on Linyu's eyes, an he acknowledged it in himself as well.